envygeeks/jekyll-assets/README.md

 * Image Magick - add "mini_magick" to your Gemfile, only works with `img`, `image`.
 * Bootstrap - add "bootstrap-sass" to your Gemfile and "@import 'bootstrap'"
 * Font Awesome - add "font-awesome-sass" to your Gemfile.
+* LESS - add "less" to your Gemfile

 ***Please note that some of these (if not all) have trouble with Rhino -- `therubyrhino` so you would probably be best to just use Node.js or io.js at